ANALYSIS-Belarus leader, long the supplicant, feted in Russia after mutiny role

 Thousands of his fighters may follow him.

-On Tuesday, Lukashenko said there was no need for Belarus to fear the presence of the mercenaries.
-He added: "We will keep a close eye on them."
+On Tuesday, Lukashenko said there was no need for Belarus to fear the presence of the mercenaries who could share their battlefield experience with his army.
+"We will keep a close eye on them," he said.

 (Reporting by Andrew Osborn; Editing by Mike Collett-White and Alex Richardson)